akshayklal/akshayklal.github.io/content/sfo-global-warming.md

 ![Average Annual Max and Min Temperatures at San Francisco International Airport (SFO) from 1946 to 2024](/images/sfo-global-warming.png)

+It is interesting to see that the average annual minimum temperature has been consistently over 50 °F for the last ten years, however from 1946 to 1956 the average annual minimum temperature never went above 50 °F. The average annual minimum temperature has been increasing by 0.06 °F per year (the slope of the trend line in the graph).

 In order to generate this graph, I first downloaded temperature data from the National Oceanic and Atmospheric Administration (NOAA) webservice.
 Then, for each year, I calculated the annual